styleguidist/react-styleguidist/docs/Configuration.md

           ]
         }
       ]
-      sectionDepth: 1, // It will show "Components" as single page, filtering his children.
+      // Will show "Components" as single page, filtering its children
+      sectionDepth: 1,
     },
     {
       name: 'Examples',